 Dingo: Just a fraction of the shit that went down last night.

 Mert: I’m serious, Dingo.
 I’m catching so much shit because of u and this whole mess.
-My captain’s watching me like a hawk and I’m being given nothing but shit details since that whole warehouse incident.
+My captain’s watching me like a hawk and giving me nothing but dogshit details since that whole warehouse incident.
 I can’t do it.
 Not again.
-I want to have ur back, but I’ve worked so hard to get where I am after everything.
+I want to have ur back, but I’ve worked so hard 2 get where I am after everything.
 I can’t just go abandoning that because u think something big’s at play.

 Dingo: Look nobody knows how much u lost more than me.
 I can only apologize so much.
 Last night it was lightning.